A Pure Heart

 “Robert, you don’t realize how much Professor Choi has done for you already just by hiring you.
 But if either you or Thomas is unhappy here, well then maybe you should just go home.
 It’s not written that you have to stay in Korea for the rest of your lives.
 Thomas, with your intelligence you could be doing anything you wanted to back home.
 You could be doing a hell of a lot more with yourself than you are here too, if you stayed away from the certain questionable influences.”

-Robert knew exactly what David was talking about when he spoke of “questionable influences,” but he held his tongue beginning to wondering if David really was considering saying something about him to Professor Choi that might jeopardize his position at Pusan National University.
+Robert knew exactly what David was talking about when he spoke of “questionable influences,” but he held his tongue beginning to wonder if David really was considering saying something about him to Professor Choi that might jeopardize his position at Pusan National University.
 Robert knew those two, David and Choi, were as thick as molasses.
 The young Australian understood and even accepted his own faults.
 He knew David believed he was brash and impudent.
 David was right, Robert acknowledged to himself, when he criticized him for embracing all forms of risk.
 Sometimes Robert was in fact utterly foolish to the point of absurdity, like when drank excessively and then slept with whores without a condom.
 All of this was true, but Robert could live with it and was even proud of it in his way.
 What he wanted to know as he listened to David preach to him was what gave David Marks the moral authority to judge him the way he always did.
 Who in the hell did David think he was, his father?
 One father like that son of bitch who had beat him and his mother almost daily back in Brisbane during his youth was more than enough.
 No one has the right to pass judgment over us, Robert thought to himself, not after what we’ve been through, me and Mum.
 Not me for my whores nor Mum for her brilliantly sordid affairs.
 He resented David for his pomposity and he sorely wanted David to know his mind.
 But he was perceptive enough to sense that his job might be on the line and he was smart enough to know when to leave a challenge from David unanswered.

 “I’d be wearing a Starbuck’s apron back home, slinging yuppies’ cappuccinos and mochas, and you know it David,” Thomas continued.